lextoumbourou/notes/notes/reference/papers/neural-codec-language-models-are-zero-shot-text-to-speech-synthesizers.md

 *Partial of Figure 3 from Neural Codec Language Models are Zero-Shot Text to Speech Synthesisers*

 2\.
-An *non-autoregressive* Transformer that predicts the subsequent codes from the first code.
+A *non-autoregressive* Transformer that predicts the subsequent codes from the first code.

 ![Diagram of non-autoregression token modelling](../../_media/neural-codec-language-models-are-zero-shot-text-to-speech-synthesizers-nar.png)